wol-e/smw_music/README.md

  - *Unnamed String quartet*: work in progress.
 A more conventional piece for strings.
 Intending to practice composition essentials.
 [Source.](unnamed_string_quartet)

 ## Related links
-In case you are interested in how this works, here is a great tutorial for creating music fiels for SMW: https://www.smwcentral.net/?p=viewthread&t=89606
+In case you are interested in how this works, here is a great tutorial for creating music files for SMW: https://www.smwcentral.net/?p=viewthread&t=89606

 Im also working on some shell scripts to simplfy the development part of composing SMW music here: https://github.com/wol-e/spc_tools